 The home buying process can be complex and difficult to navigate.
 If you're planning to buy a house in Florida, an experienced local real estate can help you get the best deal on your new home.

 Clever partners with top-rated full-service real estate agents from major brands like Keller Williams, Century 21, and RE/MAX who will help guide buyers through the difficult home buying process.
-Clever Partner Agents offer on-demand showings and a pre-negotiated $1,000 Home Buyer Rebate to buyers in Florida, which can be used to help cover closing costs.
+And when you work with a Clever Partner Agent, you could be eligible for 0.5% of the purchase price back after closing (for homes worth over $150,000).

 Want to learn more?
 Fill out our form to get in touch with a top-notch Florida real estate and set up a free, no-obligation consultation.